Critical-Infrastructure-Systems-Lab/manual/docs/general-programming.md

 ---

-# Cluster basics
+#  Cluster basics (CPU and GPU resources)

+Please discuss with Stefano about your computing needs before proceeding with any of the resources described below.

+## Free resources at Cornell

-The [Cornell University Center for Advanced Computing (CAC)](https://www.cac.cornell.edu) provides several computing resources.
-As part of the EWRS concentration, we have access to [Hopper](https://www.cac.cornell.edu/techdocs/clusters/Hopper/), a 22 compute nodes (c0001-c0022) with dual 20-core Intel Xeon Gold 5218R CPUs @ 2.1 GHz and 192 GB of RAM.
+- As part of the EWRS concentration, we have free access to [Hopper](https://www.cac.cornell.edu/techdocs/clusters/Hopper/), a 22 compute nodes (c0001-c0022) with dual 20-core Intel Xeon Gold 5218R CPUs @ 2.1 GHz and 192 GB of RAM.
 This is likely the first cluster you will use.

-## To do list (Getting started with Hopper)

-- To use Hopper, submit the [request form](https://www.cac.cornell.edu/services/external/RequestCACid.aspx?ProjectID=vs498_0001) to CAC.
+To use Hopper, submit the [request form](https://www.cac.cornell.edu/services/external/RequestCACid.aspx?ProjectID=vs498_0001) to CAC.
 Also email Professor [Vivek Srikrishnan](emailto:vs498@cornell.edu) to ask for his approval of the request.

-- While waiting for the approval, read and understand this [guide](https://github.com/Cornell-EWRS/hopper) to get started with Hopper.
+While waiting for the approval, read and understand this [guide](https://github.com/Cornell-EWRS/hopper) to get started with Hopper.

+- The [Cornell University Center for Advanced Computing (CAC)](https://www.cac.cornell.edu) maintains Red Cloud, Cornell's on-premise cloud.
+Cornell students, faculty, and staff are eligible for a free [Red Cloud Exploratory Project Account](https://www.cac.cornell.edu/services/GPUs.aspx), which includes: 165 core hours, 50GB of storage, and 1 hour of consulting assistance.
+Note that Red Cloud provides both CPU and GPU resources.

+- The [Cornell Center for Social Sciences](https://socialsciences.cornell.edu/computing-and-data/cloud-computing-solutions) provides computing resources in a cloud environment with a wide range of available software.
+Cloud options include shared and dedicated computing servers.
+Based on member college approval, these resources are available to current Cornell faculty researchers, students and staff for research use only.

+## Empire AI

+- With [Empire AI](https://www.empireai.edu), New York State is first in the nation to establish a consortium of public and private research institutions (including Cornell) advancing AI research for the public good at this scale.
+Within Cornell, this is part of the [Cornell AI Initiative](https://ai.cornell.edu).
+Access to Empire AI is provided through grant applications.

+## ACCESS

+- [ACCESS](https://access-ci.org) is a program established and funded by the U.S. National Science Foundation to help researchers and educators, with or without supporting grants, to utilize the nation’s advanced computing systems and services.
+ACCESS is available to students, researchers, and faculty members.

 ---